Salamander Adventures: Booking Conditions

 The contract is between the Company and you (’Salamander Treks’ and ‘you’ in these conditions).
 All tours detailed in the Salamander Adventures website are operated by Salamander Treks Limited (registered in England & Wales under company No. 6060750).
 All tours operated by Salamander Treks are sold subject to the following conditions.
 Except where expressly stated, these conditions only apply to tour arrangements booked by you with us and which we agree to make, provide or perform (as applicable) as part of their contract with the client.
 All references in these conditions to ‘tour’, ‘booking’, ‘contract’ or ‘arrangements’ mean such tour arrangements unless otherwise stated.
 Please note, the information appearing in the sections headed ‘About Us’, ‘How to Book’, ‘Accommodation’, ‘FAQ’, ‘Dossier’, ‘Tour Prices’ and ‘Departure Dates’ and any other relevant information on our website also form part of your contract with the Company.

 You and your belongings are at all times solely at your own risk.
 You are wholly responsible for arranging your own insurance.
 You must ensure that you have personal travel insurance with protection for the full duration of the tour in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency helicopter repatriation.
+The insurance policy must include specific cover for COVID-19 related issues and incidents which may affect your travel arrangements.
 You should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your tour.
 You should ensure that the insurance policy covers you for guided and/or self-guided activities and treks in the region you are visiting.
 You should ensure that the insurance covers you when trekking at the highest altitudes reached on your tour.
 You must ensure that all travel insurance purchased meets your particular requirements and you should arrange supplementary insurance if need be.
 We strongly recommend you to take out insurance against irrecoverable cancellation costs.
 You are required to carry proof of insurance with you and obliged to produce it if requested by Company employees or suppliers.

 Your money is protected when you book with us.
 Any monies paid by you to us are held in trust by the Travel Trust Association (TTA).
 Only when your tour has finished are we able to obtain your money from the TTA trust account.